PaloAltoNetworks/gaia/doc/documentation.md

 A list of interfaces attached with the endpoint.
 In some cases endpoints can have more than one interface.

+##### `availabilityZone`

+Type: `string`

+The availabilityZone of the endpoint.
+Available for instances.
+This can be the placement in AWS or availability zone  or Azure.

 ##### `forwardingEnabled`

 Type: `boolean`